stammer4/Dorks/README.md

 # Notes
 -Currently limited to 100 results per search. <br>
 -The script is only looking for 200 responses from sites, so sometimes a link that displayed as red in the excel will still return a valid page. <br>
 -There is a way to create a search tool by using Google's API (after receving an API-Key), but it's very limited in free results.
-I found more success using the googlesearch module.
+I found more success using the googlesearch module. <br>
+-I'm planning on making a few small changes to the script in the future, I want to expand on the results displayed in the excel sheet.

 # Python Module
 import googlesearch